Photo Tips and Tricks

 - Drag or tap the double lines (linear) or circle (radial) to the area of your photo where you want to use the effect.
 Anything you see in the translucent white will become blurred once you lift your finger from the screen.

-- To remove the tilt shift effect, go to the drop icon and select x.
+- To remove the tilt shift effect, tap Off.

 Note: On Apple iOS phones, tilt shift was included as of V1.14 and works on phones running iOS 4.2.1 or later.
 On Android phones, tilt shift was included as of V1.1.0 and works on select supported phones.

 Lux works its magic by making your photos more vibrant and bringing out details you couldn't see before.
 Once you've taken a photo or uploaded a saved photo from your phone, just tap the sun symbol in the camera view to turn Lux on.
 If you have the most up-to-date version of the iOS app, use the slider to adjust the contrast and saturation of your photo.